RangerKoc/ps1-reset-mod/README.md

 - `USE_INTERRUPTS` - Use interrupts for read controller data, instead of pure polling

 ### Installation
-Here is a simplest connection pinout Arduino board to PlayStation board (without illustration):
+Here is a simplest connection pinout Arduino board to PlayStation board:
 | Arduino   |    | PlayStation board  |
 |-----------|----|------------------|
 |       5V  | <- | Pad Port Pin 5 (3.5V) or another +3.5V source point (VCC) |